 A grammar schoolboy from Epsom, I’ve painted for as long as I can remember but I loved playing football.
 I captained England Schoolboys and signed for West Ham at the age of 16 but two years on, when injury, disillusionment and “A” levels intervened, I joined an aircraft company, took a first degree then a Master’s and a lifelong career in aerospace followed.
-I’m a Fellow of the Royal Aeronautical Society and received its Distinguished Service Award in 2020
+I’m a Fellow of the Royal Aeronautical Society and received its Distinguished Service Award in 2020.
+I’m a contributor to the UK Military Strategy HQ Defence Futures Forum, organised by RAND and led by Sir Rich Knighton, Chief of the Defence Staff

 Photography, drawing and painting continued to fill any spare time but, in the 1980s, I graduated from painting cards and posters for friends and family by joining Antonia Black’s (click her name to see her work) Watercolour Workshop.
 In her Victorian studio near the Thames at Kingston, Antonia provided the technical guidance, drive and inspiration to our small group of artists.
 We exhibited our work locally in Richmond and Kingston and I sold my first paintings - 40 years ago now!